ravikrishnagunnam/azure-jinja2/README.md

 * Hack your ARM templates as shown in the [examples](examples) directory...

 ## Usage
-* Generate your ARM template with your master jinja2 file
+* Generate your ARM template with your master jinja2 file (f.e azuredeploy.json.j2)
   * `j2 azuredeploy.json.j2 > generated/azuredeploy.json`
 * You can pretty-print it with jq (keep order) or json.tool (order is lost)
   * `j2 azuredeploy.json.j2 | jq . > generated/azuredeploy.json`